All Episodes

 Well, you know, leave it to Rush to put a fine point on it.

-Uh and my opponents, as you've noted, want to steal my credit report.
+And my opponents, as you've noted, want to steal my credit report.

-Um but the reality of it is that's not part of the Democrat agenda.
+But the reality of it is that's not part of the Democrat agenda.

-It's amazing here he was uh the congressional back caucus, the head of the NAACP and all of these things, and they aren't treating him very well, are they?
+Here, he was the congressional-backed caucus, the head of the NAACP, and all of these things.

 No, they're not.

-Uh in fact, they they've dried up his money.
+In fact, they've dried up his money.

-They have done everything they can to really uh let people know that, well, we really want Ben Cardin.
+They have done everything they can to really let people know that, well, we really want Ben Cardin.

-And the reality of it is let the people decide who they want.
+And the reality of it is, let the people decide who they want.

-And you know, the chance to have two African Americans, one Democrat, one Republican vie for the United States Senate seat in Maryland, is a huge, huge national opportunity.
+And, you know, the chance to have two African Americans, one Democrat, one Republican, vie for the United States Senate seat in Maryland is a huge, huge national opportunity.

-There you are on the front porch, very relaxed, picking up the newspaper saying if you think Washington works just fine as it is, I'm not your candidate, but if you're ready to make a change, then I'm your man.
+There you are on the front porch, very relaxed, picking up the newspaper, saying, if you think Washington works just fine as it is, I'm not your candidate.

 That's it.

-Uh but th you are getting hit from all sides.
+But you are getting hit from all sides.

 You mentioned about stealing your credit information.

-Chuck Schumer uh apparently did that.
+Chuck Schumer apparently did that.

 Can you tell us the story there?